webcomics/dosage/doc/web/content/comics/SmackJeeves_AdventuresofMitch.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>The adventures of a fairly normal teenage boy and his host of crazy companions in a world that gives new meaning to the term &quot;modern fantasy&quot;.
-Updates Tuesdays and Fridays; going on hiatus in August for 18 months.</td>
+On hiatus until early 2015.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://adventuresofmitch.smackjeeves.com/comics/">http://adventuresofmitch.smackjeeves.com/comics/</a></td>